hishamduke/WazirX-price/README.md

 ***price2.py***

+price2.py BTC
+or use
-price2.py BTC i
+price2.py BTC u

-change i to u for usdt in wazirx.
+for BtcUsdt in wazirx.